sequinsbio/tutorials/metagenomics/meta_known_targets_tutorial.md

 ### Perform quality control of raw sequencing data

-Whether quality control and pre-processing is necessary and to what extent is dataset-specific and as such tools and parameters should be selected accordingly.
+Whether quality control and pre-processing is necessary and to what extent is dataset-specific and as such, tools and parameters should be selected accordingly.
 Below is an example of adaptor/quality trimming and filtering of raw sequencing data with fastp: